Obstructive Sleep Apnea In Children

 seem extremely tired during the day (the main difference

-sleep apnea symptoms in adults!).
+with the symptoms in adults!).
 On the contrary, a sleep apnea child

 during the day.
 Or be quite moody or show

-behavioural problems.
+behavioral problems.

-Sleep Apnea Diagnosis in Children
+Diagnosis in Children

 The best

-diagnosis will be done by a specialised
+diagnosis will be done by a specialized pediatric sleep center.

-will be used for the obstructive sleep apnea diagnosis.
+will be used for the OSA diagnosis.

 A